-Partner Action Plan'.
+Without the Local Plan the inequalities in the district are likely to remain, although there are other initiatives in place to tackle them such as the Council's 'Building Financial Resilience' initiative.
 The Local Plan offers opportunities to support other initiatives and strategies to enable more mixed communities and to not reinforce inequalities through new development, to help ensure access to services, jobs and facilities and to ensure high quality new housing that is efficient to run and aids health and wellbeing.

 Without the Local Plan the health challenges associated with ageing will continue to increase, although will be partly addressed through other complementary initiatives including the Cumbria Public Health Strategy.
 The Local Plan offers the opportunity to ensure that new development is designed in a way that contributes to health and wellbeing.
 It also provides an opportunity to influence the types and standards of housing that are delivered, to ensure high quality housing that supports health and wellbeing.
 Planning has an important role to play in delivering wider public health outcomes.